-After breakfast move to Chitwan by tourist coach.
+After breakfast move, to Chitwan by tourist coach.
 Arrive at Chitwan & check in at the resort.
 Lunch at the resort, briefing regarding jungle activities & resort facilities.
+Jeep safari and Tharu cultural Program in the evening.
 Dinner at the resort.
-O/N stay in Chitwan.
+O/N stay at Chitwan.

-After breakfast, Elephant Ride (For an Hour) An excellent opportunity to get the lifetime experience on the Elephant Back and to see the Wildlife of The Park, then departure for onward journey to Kathmandu / Pokhara or Lumbini by tourist coach.
+After breakfast, Departure for onward journey to Kathmandu / Pokhara or Lumbini by tourist coach.

 Accommodation with allmeal